Home

 In the UK, it is a hobby that requires you to obtain a qualification from The City & Guilds of London Institute prior to transmissions.
 When you have obtained this examination pass, a licence used to be required, for a mere £15.00 per year, now FREE!.
 Armed with these 2 pre-requisites you can then :-

-• "use the station for the purpose of self-training in communication by wireless telegraphy, which use (without limiting the generality of the foregoing) includes technical investigations."
+"use the station for the purpose of self-training in communication by wireless telegraphy, which use (without limiting the generality of the foregoing) includes technical investigations."

-Check out the complete "rules" here, THE BR68
+Check out the old "rules" here, THE BR68 OBSOLETE since 2009!!
+New rules HERE.

 It is a great pity that a potentially useful hobby seems to attract nothing but a bunch of secretive social miss-fits, and otherwise low achievers, to it's ranks.